 - Assign an experienced professional who has expertise in the content area of the internship/co-op to supervise the student throughout the internship

-- Ensure that a Learning Agreement signed by the student, the site supervisor, and the University and will be on file at the Experiential Learning Center prior to the intern’s first day on the job.
-This agreement outlines expectations and responsibilities of all parties, and ensures that the student is 'sponsored' by the University
+- Ensure that a Learning Agreement is completed by the student, the site supervisor, and the university and will be on file at the Experiential Learning Center's Handshake system prior to the intern’s first day on the job.
+This agreement outlines expectations and responsibilities of all parties, and ensures that the student is 'sponsored' by the university

 Site Supervisor Responsibilities